matn7/CS-Notes/src/main/java/mutithreading/README.md

 **`AtomicReference<T>`**

-- AtomicReference(V initialValue).
+- `AtomicReference(V initialValue)`
-- V get() - Returns the current value.
+- `V get():` Returns the current value.
-- void set(V newValue) - Sets the value to newValue.
+- `void set(V newValue):` Sets the value to newValue.
 - `boolean compareAndSet(V expectedValue, V newValue)`:
-    - Assigns new value if current value == expected value.
+    - Assigns new value `if current value == expected value`.
     - Ignores the new value if the current value != expected value.

 **CAS - CompareAndSet**

 - Available in all Atomic Class.
 - Compiles into an atomic hardware operation.
-- Many other atomic methods are internally implemented using CAS.
+- Many other atomic methods internally implemented using CAS.
-- `AtomicReference<T>` - wraps a reference to an object, allows us to perform atomic operations on that reference, including the `compareAndSet()`.
+- `AtomicReference<T>:` Wraps a reference to an object, allows us to perform atomic operations on that reference, including the `compareAndSet()`.
-- `compareAndSet()` - Atomic operation available in all atomic classes.
+- `compareAndSet():` Atomic operation available in all atomic classes.
 - Implemented a lock free data structure - stack, using the `AtomicReference<T>` and `compareAndSet()`.
-- Lock Free Stack, outperforming blocking stack implementation x3.
+- Lock Free Stack, outperforming blocking stack implementation `x3`.